valentingavran/anglify/CONTRIBUTING.md

 ##### Updating the commit message

 A reviewer might often suggest changes to a commit message (for example, to add more context for a change or adhere to our [commit message guidelines](<(#commit)>).
-In order to update the commit message of the last commit on your branch:
+To update the commit message of the last commit on your branch:

 1. Check out your branch: